If you're looking for ways to tighten up your monthly budget, there's an unexpected place to look: Your garage.

 - Step 1: Fill the tank.
 Fill your tank all the way up and then record the current mileage from your odometer (or set your odometer's trip meter).

 - Step 2: Run it out and register your numbers again.
-When it's time to refill, record the new meter reading and the number of liters required to refill.
+When it's time to refill, record the new odometer reading and the number of liters required to refill.

 - Step 3: Subtract your readings.
 If you used the trip meter, you can skip this step.
 If not, use these basic math skills to use and subtract your first odometer reading from your second to see how many miles you have traveled on a tank.